stellar-deprecated/kelp/examples/walkthroughs/trader/sell.md

 Assuming your botConfig is called `trader.cfg` and your strategy config is called `sell.cfg`, you can run `kelp`  with the following command:

 ```
-kelp trade --botConf trader.cfg --stratType sell --stratConf sell.cfg
+kelp trade --botConf trader.cfg --strategy sell --stratConf sell.cfg
 ```

-If you want to use a different trading strategy, you can change the `stratType` and provide the relevant config file for your chosen strategy.
+If you want to use a different trading strategy, you can change the `strategy` and provide the relevant config file for your chosen strategy.

 # Next Steps